(Last week it was 70 degrees, now it’s 20)

 Photo credit/University of Illinois Extension

-The roots’ purpose is to absorb water and other nutrients, which they store in the fleshy scales.
-In some flower species like alliums, a thin papery covering called the tunic protects the scales from damage or drying out.
+In some flower species like alliums, a thin papery covering called the tunic keeps the scales from damage or drying out.

 Papery thin tunic keeps bulbs from drying out

-In addition to providing food storage, the scales also protect the flowering shoot.
+Not only do the scale leaves provide food storage, but they also protect the flowering shoot.
 This vital part of the bulb contains all of the future leaves and flowers.
-During the winter months, the shoot grows upwards within the bulb, slowly developing into a stem.
+During the winter months, the flowering shoot slowly grows upwards within the bulb, eventually developing into a stem.

 Finally, at a pre-determined time in the spring, the leaves are the first to break through the soil.
 Then approximately one month later, the flowering shoot begins to appear.

-At this stage in the process, the key thing to remember is this: the flowers develop independently of the leaves.
+At this stage in the process, the key thing to remember is: the flowers develop independently of the leaves.

 This means that even if your bulbs (specifically, leaves) come up early, the flowering shoots still need time (between 5 and 7 weeks) to develop.
 And before that happens, your bulbs have most likely weathered the warm spell and resumed dormancy.

 So if you see leaves poking up out of the ground too early, don’t worry.
-A cold snap may cause them to yellow and die back, but the bulb will wait things out and send up new growth once temperatures warm up again.
+A cold snap may cause them to yellow and die back, but the bulb will wait things out and send up new growth once things warm back up again.

 There are a few strategies, however, that you can implement now to slow things down while providing an extra layer of protection to the flowering shoot.